where to stay in cartagena

 Hotel Casa Lola ($$)

-Hotel Casa Lola is a lovely boutique hotel, and with just a few rooms available for guests, and the hotel offers incredible attention to guests.
-You’ll love the rooftop terrace, pool, and bar, and be shocked that this lovely, modern hotel is so affordable compared to similar spots in Cartagena.
+Hotel Casa Lola is a lovely boutique hotel with just a few rooms available for guests, and the hotel offers incredible attention to guests.
+You’ll love the rooftop terrace, pool, and bar and be shocked that this lovely, modern hotel is so affordable compared to similar spots in Cartagena.

 Hotel Capellán de Getsemani ($$ – $$$)